Human Rights in Business Operation

 • Providing effective complaint channels and grievance handling processes, as well as appropriate remedies

-2nd Boundary: Activities done by AMATA’s suppliers and contractors
+2nd Boundary: Activities in supply chain done by AMATA’s suppliers, contractors, and customers

 Impsacted StakeholdersSignificant Human